-Alison Shelling has been in design (clothing and interiors) for over twenty years: designing and manufacturing clothing in the bay area, consulting, national sales and marketing, free lance design, interior design, and developing two commercial mixed-use Truckee buildings, the old Tonini House and the Camden building.
+Alison Shelling has been in design (clothing and interiors) for over twenty years.
+She has designed and manufactured clothing in the bay area; provided consulting, free lance design, and interior design; worked in national sales and marketing; and developed two commercial mixed-use Truckee buildings: the old Tonini House and the Camden building.

-Ms. Shelling lectures in the fashion department of Monterey Peninsula College in Monterey, CA. She was educated at East Sydney Technical College in Sydney, Australia; has a community college instructor credential in textiles, textile services and related technologies; and continues to educate herself with college classes.
+Ms. Shelling lectures in the fashion department of Monterey Peninsula College in Monterey, CA. She was educated at East Sydney Technical College in Sydney, Australia, and has a community college instructor credential in textiles, textile services, and related technologies.
+Shecontinues to educate herself with college classes.

-Ms. Shelling is very active in service for the area she inhabits: participating in all aspects of community life from business to local town government policy participation, through elections of local town, county, and state campaign participation, and as commissioner for Monterey County’s Commission on the Status of Women.
+Ms. Shelling is very active in service for the area she inhabits.
+She participates in all aspects of community life from business to local town government policy participation, through elections of local town, county, and state campaign participation, and as commissioner for Monterey County’s Commission on the Status of Women.

 Ms. Shelling has been interested in human rights all her life, and was delighted to attend the SHREI conference.
 Being a SHREI fellow will give validity to her teaching regarding the human rights challenges facing the world-wide fashion industry today.

 She is married to Claus, and they have a son studying philosophy at the University of California, Santa Cruz.